Zions Bancorporation

 Zions Bank tower in Salt Lake City, Utah.

 A very early Salt Lake County Probate Court record documenting a business promissory note for Zion's Bank, January 20 1875.

 Zions Bancorporation is an American national bank headquartered in Salt Lake City, Utah.
 It operates as a national bank rather than as a bank holding company and does business under the following seven brands: Zions Bank, Amegy Bank of Texas, California Bank and Trust, National Bank of Arizona, Nevada State Bank, Vectra Bank Colorado, and the Commerce Bank of Washington.

-As of 2023, it had 416 branches and over 1 million customers.
+As of 2023, it had 416 branches and over 1 million customers, mostly in the western United States.
 It was founded by the Church of Jesus Christ of Latter-day Saints (LDS Church) in 1873, although the church divested its interest in the bank in 1960.

 History

-Zion's Savings Bank & Trust Company was established by the Church of Jesus Christ of Latter-day Saints in July 1873 to take over the savings department of the Deseret National Bank, the fourth attempt at creating a national bank in Utah, incorporated in 1868.
+Zion's Savings Bank & Trust Company was established by the LDS Church in July 1873 to take over the savings department of the Deseret National Bank, the fourth attempt at creating a national bank in Utah, incorporated in 1868.
 It opened for business on October 1, 1873 and received $5,876 in deposits from 46 depositors.
 Brigham Young, LDS Church president, was the bank's first president, and the bank was intended to encourage immigration to Utah and further the financial interests of the church.

 During the Panic of 1893, the bank managed to remain solvent despite difficulties.

 During the early 20th century, Zions financed such firms as: